MR

 Frequently Asked Questions

-Q: What is crypto market cap and how is it calculated?
+Q: What does crypto market cap represent?

 ⚠️ Disclaimer: This article is for informational and educational purposes only and does not constitute financial or investment advice.
 Cryptocurrency investments involve significant risk, including potential loss of principal.
 Always conduct your own research and consult a qualified financial advisor before making investment decisions.